Jonathan2251/lbd/source/gpu.rst

     - Grid
     -
     - Grid is Vectorizable Loop as :numref:`gpu-terms`.
-  * - SIMD Processor / SIMD Block / Core
+  * - SIMD Processor / SIMD Block / SM
     - Cuda Thread Engine
     - Each Grid has 16 SIMD Processors.
     - Each multithreaded SIMD Processor is assigned 512 elements of the vectors to